Alipay, China's leading third-party online payment solutionAlipay, China's leading third-party online payment solution

 Provide good customer service

 • For pre-arranged transactions, always provide merchandise or service within the required time frame.
-If the merchandise or service to be provided to the cardholder will be delayed, advise the cardholder in writing of the delay and the new expected delivery or service date.
+If the merchandise or service to be provided to the payer will be delayed, advise the payer in writing of the delay and the new expected delivery or service date.

 • Communicate clearly regarding stock availability.
-If the cardholder's ordered merchandise is out of stock or discontinued, notify the cardholder in writing.
+If the payer's ordered merchandise is out of stock or discontinued, notify the payer in writing.
 For out-of-stock items, indicate the anticipated availability and delivery timeline.
 If the merchandise is discontinued, offer the option of either purchasing a similar item or canceling the transaction.
 Do not substitute for another item unless the payer agrees.

 • For card-absent transactions, do not deposit transaction receipts with your acquirer until you have shipped the related merchandise.
 If payers see a transaction on their monthly statement before they receive the merchandise, they may contact their card issuer to dispute the billing.
 Similarly, if delivery is delayed on a card-present transaction, do not deposit the transaction receipt until the merchandise has been shipped.